Paying for Catholic School

 |More than 8||Add $10,400 for each additional person||Add $200 for each additional person|

-To prove you meet the income requirements, you will need to provide documentation.
+To prove you meet the income requirements, you will need to provide documentation to the participating scholarship school, or, if applying to a participating school in Orleans Parish, to a Family Resource Center.

 If your family participates in any one of the programs below, bring evidence of your participation and this will count as documentation of your income eligibility.